noahehall/theBookOfNoah/linux/cmdline.md

   - /etc/group - holds all group information
   - /etc/shadow - holds user passwords
   - /etc/login.defs also where umask values are stored
+  - /etc/fstab - contains file systems to be mounted at boot
+  - /etc/apt/sources.list - contains all the software repositories
   - /home/[username]/.bash_history `all the cmds entered`
   - /etc/passwd: contains a list of all the system user accounts a long with some basic configuration information about each user
     - User entry: one per line consisting of seven fields delimited by colons that are each used to assign specific features for the user